pachyderm/docs/content/latest/how-tos/pipeline-operations/updating-pipelines.md

 - Using the `pachctl update pipeline` command.
 - Using [jsonnet pipeline specification files (PPS)](#using-jsonnet-pipeline-specification-files).

-Making changes to your pipeline's user code or parameters does not trigger a reprocessing of your data.
-Pipeline updates only trigger data reprocessing when the shape of your datums (via a glob pattern update) or number of inputs has changed; otherwise, the pipeline just processes any new data added to the input repo.
+Making changes to your pipeline's user code or parameters causes the pipeline to calculate any new datums using the new pipeline specification.
+Existing datums are not reprocessed; however, if your changes result in new datums being created, those new datums are processed.
+New datums are created when you either: change the glob pattern, add new files, or add more input repos.

-If you want to run the changes in your pipeline against the data in your input repo's `HEAD` commit, use the `--reprocess` flag.
-The updated pipeline will then continue to process new input data only.
-Previous results remain accessible through the corresponding commit IDs.
+You can trigger reprocessing of your datums by adding the `--reprocess` flag to your `update pipeline` command.

 ## How to Update a Pipeline